CATEGORY 1, 2, & 3 BURNING IS ALLOWED TODAY.

-If you do not have a valid permit for 2013, please go to your closest fire station to obtain a fire permit.
+If you do not have a valid permit for 2014, please go to your closest fire station to obtain a fire permit.
+Or, to obtain a fire permit online, please follow this link to the New Hampshire Division of Forests and Lands Online Burn Permitting System.

 Permits may be obtained at any of the four fire stations within the community.
 If you have been issued a seasonal permit for this calendar year, you may call in each day for the recorded authorization to burn: (432-6121, option #5).